vbem/multi-runners/README.md

 ```

 ### Download this application
-This applciation reuqires to be run under a Linux user with non-password sudo permission (`%runners ALL=(ALL) NOPASSWD:ALL`), such as `ec2-user` and etc. It's also fine to run this application as `root`:
+This application requires to be run under a Linux user with non-password sudo permission (`%runners ALL=(ALL) NOPASSWD:ALL`), such as `ec2-user` and etc. It's also fine to run this application as `root`:

 ```bash
 git clone https://github.com/vbem/multi-runners.git